aucguy/aucguy.github.io/posts/2015-2-15-Using-Google-Analytics.md

 Note as of after the post: I don't bother to check Google Analytics Anyway, so I removed it.

-Edit {% date %}2017-28-3{% enddate %}: Many grammer fixes and removal status
+Edit March 28, 2017: Many grammer fixes and removal status